CIDARLAB/clotho3/clotho3-web/README.md

-- (advantage?) plasmid editor -- add locations parser to ngModel pipeline, store locations inside of ngModel (on the object), push them back in using a formatter
+- (cool idea // advantage?) plasmid editor -- add locations parser to ngModel pipeline, store locations inside of ngModel (on the object), push them back in using a formatter